pivotal/docs-tap/api-auto-registration/key-concepts.hbs.md

 - To explicitly use a system or owner in a different namespace, you can specify that in the `system: my-namespace/my-other-system` or `owner: my-namespace/my-other-team` text boxes.
 - If the system or owner you are trying to link doesn't have a namespace specified, you can qualify them with the `default` namespace.
 For example, `system: default/my-default-system`

-❗ DEPRECATION WARNING: `spec.location.path` is now deprecated in favor of `spec.location.apiSpec.path`, and `spec.location.baseURL` is now deprecated in favor of `spec.location.server`.
-This change is to support having different API server location from the spec location.
-These deprecated fields will be removed in TAP 1.10.
+>**Important** `spec.location.path` is now deprecated in favor of `spec.location.apiSpec.path`, and `spec.location.baseURL` is now deprecated in favor of `spec.location.server`.
+This change supports having a different API server location from the specifications location.
+These deprecated fields will be removed in Tanzu Application Platform 1.10.

 ## <a id='absolute-url'></a>With an Absolute URL